istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns-proxy/index.md

 ## Getting started

 This feature is not currently enabled by default.
-To enable it, install Istio with the following settings:
+To enable it mesh-wide, install Istio with the following settings:

 {{< text bash >}}
 $ cat <<EOF | istioctl install -y -f -